danlentz/printv/README.md

     (setf *y* (sqrt *x*))
     (setf *y* (/ 1 *y*))

-Evaluation of this block of code results in the value `0.70710677.` To understand more clearly (or simply to track), it's operation, one might simply enclose the code within PRINTV.
-The result is the ability to see a trace, form by form, of its evaluation:
+Evaluation of this block of code results in the value `0.70710677.` To understand more clearly (or simply to track), it's operation, one can simply enclose the code within PRINTV.
+The principlal benefit of instrumenting your code with PRINTV derives from the capability to produce a trace, form by form as they are evaluated, and possibly to archive this detailed record of its execution to persistent storage media.

     (:printv
       (defvar *y*)